ti-cortex-m4/demo-java-virtual-threads2/readme.md

 ## Introduction

 Java _virtual threads_ are lightweight threads designed to increase throughput in concurrent applications.
 Pre-existing Java threads were based on operating system (OS) threads that proved insufficient to meet the demands of modern concurrency.
-Applications such as web servers, databases, or message brokers nowadays must serve millions of concurrent requests, but the OS and therefore the JVM cannot efficiently handle more than a few thousand threads.
+Servers nowadays must serve millions of concurrent requests, but the OS and therefore the JVM cannot efficiently handle more than a few thousand threads.

 Currently, programmers can either use threads as the units of concurrency and write synchronous blocking code in the _thread-per-request_ model.
 These applications are easier to develop, but they are not scalable because the number of OS threads is limited.
-Or, programmers can use other concurrent models (futures, async/await, coroutines, actors) that reuse threads without blocking them.
+Or, programmers can use other asynchronous/reactive models that reuse threads without blocking them.
 Such solutions, while having much better scalability, are much more difficult to implement, debug, and understand.

 Virtual threads developed inside Project Loom can solve this dilemma.
-New lightweight _virtual threads_ managed by the JVM, can be used alongside the existing heavyweight _platform threads_ managed by the OS.
+New _virtual threads_ managed by the JVM, can be used alongside the existing _platform threads_ managed by the OS.
+Virtual threads are much more lightweight than kernel threads in terms of memory usage, and their context switching and blocking overhead is close to zero.
 Programmers can create millions of virtual threads and achieve similar scalability using much simpler synchronous blocking code.

 <sup>All information in this article corresponds to OpenJDK 21.</sup>